obonaventure/cnp3/Missions/index.rst

 Welcome to CNP3-Practice's documentation!
 =========================================

 This document contains the questions for the practical part of the INGI2141 course during the 2009-2010 academic year.
 The html and pdf versions will be updated every week.
+These exercises have been written by Olivier Bonaventure, Mickael Hoerdt, Laurent Vanbever and Virginie van den Schriek

 .. toctree::
    :maxdepth: 1

    S1/application
-..
    S2/abp
 ..
 S3/gbnsr
 ..
 S4/tcp1
 ..
 S5/tcp2